elastic/apm/specs/agents/tracing-sampling.md

 sending non-sampled transactions.

-Given the health-check call to APM server might not have returned or even fail when unsampled transactions are started, this conservative behavior allows discarding relevant data.
+Given the health-check call to APM server might not have returned or even fail when unsampled transactions are started, this conservative behavior avoids discarding relevant data.

 #### Pre 8.0
 When connected to an APM Server < 8.0, both sampled and non-sampled transactions MUST be captured by Elastic APM agents.